 Skip to content

-He also worked as a field operations Engineer at process and plant automation Ghana Limited, an Electrical Services Engineer at Webb Construction Mining Services Ghana Limited, and a graduate trainee at Anglo Gold Ashanti, Obuasi and the Coca Cola Bottling Company of Ghana Limited.
+He also worked as a field operations Engineer at Process and plant automation Ghana Limited, an Electrical Services Engineer at Webb Construction Mining Services Ghana Limited, and a graduate trainee at Anglo Gold Ashanti, Obuasi and the Coca Cola Bottling Company of Ghana Limited.
 He also provided industrial automation training to students and staff at various Ghanaian institutions, including Sunyani Technical University and Tamale Technical University.

 • Electrical Machines